optimagic-dev/optimagic/docs/source/development/how-to.md

    will automatically install a local version of estimagic in editable mode.

-   On your computer, open the terminal in the root directory of your local estimagic repo and enter the following commands:
+   On your computer, open the terminal in the root directory of your local estimagic repo and enter the following commands

    ```bash
    $ conda env create -f environment.yml